PraveenMut/portfolio-project/README.md

 - 1967 >> APRANET published
 - 1980 >> Ethernet Standard Introduced
 - 1981 >> Computer Science Network
+- 1991 >> Birth of the Good Ol' World Wide Web
 - 1992 >> ISPs offer dialup in the U.S. (28.8k)
 - 1993 >> Amazon is incorporated, an internet revolution is born
 - 2000 >> Dot Com bubble burst
 - 2003 >> Facebook founded
 - 2014 >> SV Boom, VC Funding hits a record high, a "Yo!" app is valued at $1,000,000 USD
+- 2016 >> Convenience boom, Almost any product can be order online.
+One never has to leave the house.

 ## The fundamentals of the Internet